Art Acker

 Arthur Lewis Acker (July 17, 1891 – December 24, 1990) was an American football, basketball, baseball, track and field, tennis, and boxing coach.
 He served as the head football coach at Chico State College—renamed from Chico State Teachers College in 1935 and now known as California State University, Chico—from 1923 to 1937, compiling a record of 53–59–8.
 Acker was also the head basketball coach at Chico State from 1924 to 1947, tallying a mark of 339–205.

 Acker graduated from Millikin University in Decatur, Illinois in 1917.
 At Millikin, he played football and basketball and ran track.
 Acker began his coaching career in 1917 when he was hired as head football coach at Owensboro High School in Owensboro, Kentucky.
 He coached the freshmen team at Stanford University in 1919 and 1920.
-Acker came to Chico State in 1923 after coach for three years at Preston School of Industry in Ione, California.
+Acker came to Chico State in 1923 after coaching for three years at Preston School of Industry in Ione, California.